dillonkearns/elm-pages/examples/docs/content/blog/introducing-v3.md

 ## Explicit errors with `BackendTask FatalError data`

-In addition to the name to better reflect the broader use cases that are supported in v3, `BackendTask` also has an explicit type variable for errors now, just like the `elm/core` `Task`.
+In addition to the new name to better reflect the broader use cases that are supported in v3, `BackendTask` also has an explicit type variable for errors now, just like the `elm/core` `Task`.

 In v2, a `DataSource` could cause a build failure without that being reflected in its type.
 This was reasonable for static sites because an unexpected build failure is more manageable than an unexpected error at run-time.
 For example, if an HTTP request fails because an API is down, you probably want the build to fail and don't need to do any sophisticated error handling.
 With server-rendered routes in v3, I wanted it to be possible to see whether or not a `BackendTask` can fail just by looking at its type, and also to be able to gracefully handle possible error cases.